-As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their looked after children, Directors of Children's Services and Lead Members for Children's Services should ensure that:
+As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their looked after children and Previously Looked After Children, Directors of Children's Services and Lead Members for Children's Services should ensure that:

-- Closing the attainment and progress gap between looked after children and their peers and creating a culture of high aspirations for them is a top priority;
+- Closing the attainment and progress gap between looked after and Previously Looked After Children and their peers and creating a culture of high aspirations for them is a top priority;

-- Looked after children have access to a suitable range of high quality education placement options and that commissioning services for them takes account of the duty to promote their educational achievement;
+- Looked after and Previously Looked After Children have access to a suitable range of high quality education placement options and that commissioning services for them takes account of the duty to promote their educational achievement;

 - VSHs are in place and have the resources, time, training and support they need to discharge the duty effectively;